Tuesday 26 July 2016 12:35pm

 Jackie Kay Appointed to Edinburgh International Book Festival Board

-Organisers of The Edinburgh International Book Festival today announced that the author, poet and Scottish Makar, Jackie Kay has been appointed to the Book Festival Board.
+We're thrilled to announce that the author, poet and Scottish Makar, Jackie Kay has been appointed to the Book Festival Board.

 Jackie Kay is an award-winning writer of fiction, poetry and plays, whose subtle investigation into the complexities of identity have been informed by her own life.
 Kay was born and brought up in Scotland and has published five collections of poetry for adults (her first, The Adoption Papers, won the Forward Prize, a Saltire Award and a Scottish Arts Council Book Award) and several for children.
 Her novel Trumpet has been recently reissued as a Picador classic, and in 2010 her memoir, Red Dust Road, recounted the search for her birth parents.
 She was awarded an MBE in 2006 for services to literature.
 In March 2016, Kay was appointed the Makar or National Poet for Scotland for a five year term.